SCCNPS

 Marine Life Protection Act Initiative

-California is taking a regional approach to redesigning MPAs along its 1,100 mile coastline, and has divided the state into five study regions.
-The planning process for the South Coast Region (Point Conception to the Mexican border) is underway.
+California used a regional approach to redesigning MPAs along its 1,100 mile coastline, and divided the state into five study regions.
+The planning process for the South Coast Region (Point Conception to the Mexican border) commenced during the summer of 2008.

 Palos Verdes is one of the few places within the South Coast Region where one can find a huge diversity of habitats, including the rocky intertidal, sandy and gravel beaches, surf grass beds, kelp forest, underwater pinnacles, and submarine canyon walls.
 It also harbors marine mammal haul outs, and critical bird and marine mammal foraging areas.